Who can afford arts boarding school?

 Her parents also connected with Interlochen’s Parent Board which allowed them to share financial aid questions and opportunities.
 Blandin leveraged several outside scholarships to cut her tuition even further.

 Interlochen’s admissions team works hard to make families feel comfortable having all of these conversations.

 “It is definitely scary to put your net worth on paper and have someone make judgments from it,” says Davis.
 “But Interlochen is willing to work with anyone.
 We've seen everything, so no situation is scary or too much for us to help with.
 We're very open to conversations.
 We understand that life is crazy and things happen, and we're always willing to work with people.”

 The value of an arts education

 The true value of Interlochen, however, lies in a full and successful life in the arts.
-Blandin, for instance, has been accepted with scholarships to Carnegie Mellon University for fall 2022.
+Blandin, for instance, is attending Carnegie-Mellon University with scholarships.
 Beyond college graduation, she dreams of moving to New York and continuing to pursue her acting gifts while starting her own business.

 Interlochen disrupts common boarding school stereotypes by fostering a welcoming environment for all its students.
 Here, honest conversations lead to real solutions for families.
-And the value of an arts education isn’t just confined to college admissions—Interlochen prepares students for a life of continued excellence and opportunity.
+And the value of an arts education isn’t just confined to college admissions—Interlochen prepares students for a life of continued excellence.

 Contact our Financial Aid team at firstname.lastname@example.org.